6. Potentiometer

 Tasks

-1. Modify the code to use a function, display_potentiometer_value, that reads the potentiometer and scrolls its value.
-Include a default parameter for the pin.
+1. Modify the code to scale the potentiometer value in the range 0 to 9 and scrolls its value.

 from microbit import *